GeoscienceAustralia/Floor_Height_Data_Model/README.md

 Apply all database migrations, this will create the data model tables in the database.

     docker compose run app alembic upgrade head

+Some dummy data can then be added using the following commands (for test purposes).

+    docker compose run app  python -m floorheights.datamodel.cli create-dummy-address-point docker compose run app  python -m floorheights.datamodel.cli create-dummy-building

 ## Changing data model schema